play-with-go/play-with-go/guides/2020-10-19-go-fundamentals/en.markdown

 Note that the highlighted lines change the value that the function returns, as if the `name` argument had been accidentally removed.

-At the command line in the greetings directory, run `<!--ref:gotest-->` to execute the test.
+At the command line in the greetings directory, run `<!--ref:cmdgo.test-->` to execute the test.
 This time, run go test without the `-v` flag.
 The output will include results for only the tests that failed, which can be useful when you have a lot of tests.
 The `TestHelloName` test should fail -- `TestHelloEmpty` still passes: